 Signing up to the email alert can also inform you of all new planning applications in the parish.
 Please also take a look at the Planning Tracker tab (at the top of the page) that lists all present and past planning permissions.
 It is currently at the first stage of software development but even now it is a useful tool.

-If there any issues you feel the Council needs to be made aware of - please come to the Parish Council meeting.
+If there any issues you feel the Council needs to be made aware of - you are welcome to attend a Parish Council meeting.
 Meetings take place on the second Wednesday of the month at 7.30pm at either Bomere Heath or Fitz Village Hall.
 Take a look at the List of Meetings under the Council Matters tab to find the date and name of which village hall is scheduled for the meeting.

 If you have further questions please contact the clerk, Mrs Sue Horton on 01939 290200 or firstname.lastname@example.org

 Bomere Heath and District Parish Council was established in 1894, though not with that name.
 In that year the Local Government Act created Civil Parishes which replaced the ancient Ecclesiastical Parishes as the first tier of local administration and governance.
 Our local Civil Parish was then known as Pimhill CP covering an area formerly administered by the ecclesiastical parishes of Preston Gubballs to the east of the Shrewsbury- Baschurch road and Fitz Parish to the west.
 In the Middle Ages land at Bomere depended on the Parish of Shrewsbury St.Mary and Preston Gubballs belonged to the Church of St. Alkmund.
 According to the Domesday Book in 1066 Preston Gubballs got its name from Godbold, a priest who established a small settlement there as a tenant of the church of St Alkmund.